Thrive your way

 You’re not the problem.
 The fit is.

-Where, together, we explore ways to:
+We explore ways to:

 -